fbpx

 SPCA Westchester is one of the oldest humane societies in the Unites States.
 It was founded in 1883 by Ossining resident Mary Dusenberry after she observed horses being abused as they delivered heavy loads of coal.
 Together with caring friends, Mrs. Dusenberry obtained land in Briarcliff Manor on which to build the Society’s first home and established a fund to be used to prevent cruelty to animals.

 Originally affiliated with the ASPCA, the SPCA became an independent organization in the 1920’s and does NOT receive funding from any national animal welfare organizations.
-Instead, our humane society relies on animal shelter donations.
+We rely solely on community support.

 Current Programs & Services